Structure theorems for actions of homeomorphism groups: Orbit classification theorem

-Let $K_n$ be an exhaustion of $M$ by compact sets.
-Then $X(K_n) \subset X(K_{n+1})$, and the fact that the cardinality of $X(K_n)$ is bounded implies that this sequence is eventually constant, equal to some finite set $X$.
+Let $K_n$ be an exhaustion of $M$ by connected compact sets with $K_n \subset K_{n+1}$, each one the closure of a connected open set.
+Then $X(K_n) \subset X(K_{n+1})$, and the fact that the cardinality of $X(K_n)$ is bounded by $\dim(N)$ implies that this sequence is eventually constant, equal to some finite set $X$.
 Without loss of generality, we may modify our compact exhaustion so that $X(K_n) = X$ for all of the compact sets $K_n$.
-The above discussion shows that
+The above discussion shows that for all $K_n$,

-This implies that $A\subset \Stab(X)$ since $A \subset \Homeo_c(M) = \bigcup_n G_{K_n}$.
+This implies that $A\subset \Stab(X)$ since $A \subset \Homeo_c(M) = \bigcup_n \Homeo_{K_n}(M)$.
 On the other hand, we also have that $\Stab(X)_0=\bigcup \Stab_{K_n}(X)_0$ because the union of supports of elements in a path in $\Stab(X)_0$ is also compact, so we have $\Stab(X)_0 \subset A$, which is what we needed to show.

 \para{Diffeo case} The same argument above applies for any {\em continuous} action of $\Diff^r_c(M)$ on $N$ by homeomorphisms, and we conclude that the orbit is the continuous, injective image of a cover of one of the spaces given in Theorem \ref{thm:small_quotient_diff}.
 If $M$ is compact, $r = \infty$, and the action is by smooth diffeomorphisms, then continuity follows immediately from Hurtado's theorem.
-In the noncompact case, one simply repeats the argument above with the groups $G_K$. \end{proof}
+In the noncompact case for a weakly continuous action, one simply repeats the argument above using an exhaustion by compact sets. \end{proof}

+We can now give Theorem \ref{thm:transitive} as an elementary consequence. \begin{proof}[Proof of Theorem \ref{thm:transitive}] Suppose $\Homeo_c(M)$ acts transitively on a manifold or finite dimensional CW complex $N$, thus there is only a single orbit, and hence by the Orbit Classification Theorem, a continuous, bijective map from some cover $C$ of some configuration space $\Conf_n(M)$ to $N$.
+Thus $\di(N) \geq \di(M)$, and if equality holds the orbit map is a homeomorphism.
+To show equality holds (ruling out pathological behavior like a space filling curve), consider the restriction of the orbit map to some compact subset $K$ of $C$.
+This restriction is a homeomorphism onto its image, a compact subset of $N$; since $C$ can be exhausted by a countable collection of compact sets, by Baire category the image of $K$ must be somewhere dense, hence contain a ball and thus $\di(N) = \di(M)$. \end{proof}